 At September 30, 2013, there were 53,846 warrants outstanding and the Debenture Purchasers have the right to convert the principal amount of the Convertible Debentures into 269,230 shares of common stock based on initial conversion rates, 280,682 shares of common stock based on post rights offering conversion rates, under the terms of the conversion feature embedded in the Convertible Debentures.
-Because the warrants and the conversion feature embedded in the Convertible Debentures could provide the holders with protection against changes in the market value of the Company's common stock, they are required under applicable accounting standards to be recorded at fair value as of the balance sheet date.
+Because the warrants and the conversion feature embedded in the Convertible Debentures as weighted average anti-dilution feature that in certain circumstances could provide the holders with protection against changes in the market value of the Company's common stock, they are required under applicable accounting standards to be recorded at fair value as of the balance sheet date.
 At September 30, 2013, the Company evaluated the fair value of the Warrants and the embedded conversion feature of the Convertible Debentures using a binomial valuation model and recorded a loss of approximately \$41,000 and income of \$105,000 at September 30, 2013 and September 30, 2012, respectively, to reflect the net difference between their initial carrying values (July 28, 2011) and their fair values on those dates.